vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ### SCD40 Co2 sensor

-This small gas sensor measures Co2 (in a range 400-2000 ppm) and also temperature (-10-60 degrees) and humidity (0-100 percent).
+This small gas sensor measures Co2 (in a range 400-2000 ppm) and also temperature (-10-60 degrees) and humidity (0-100 percent).\
+The [SCD40 datasheet](https://sensirion.com/media/documents/E0F04247/631EF271/CD_DS_SCD40_SCD41_Datasheet_D1.pdf) for all the details specs from this sensor.

 <a href="https://s.click.aliexpress.com/e/_DB01je7" target="_blank">
 This sensor is useful if you don't want to solder (AliExpress)